 (a) Fixed costs, which are any cost that is incurred regardless of whether the unit is deployed or not; and

 (b) Costs for which the QSE or Resource Entity cannot provide sufficient documentation for ERCOT to verify the costs.

+(c) Notwithstanding (a) above, fixed costs can be included in the calculation of Fuel Adders if these are part of a contract or agreement that……..